Octet (Ichmouratov): Instrumentation

 The original score is for a double string quartet with four violins and pairs of violas and cellos.

-The composer also transcribed the piece for string orchestra, so it often played by full string sections using more players for each part as well as an added double bass part which usually (but not always) doubles the second cello part an octave lower.
+The composer also transcribed the piece for string orchestra, so it is often played by full string sections using more players for each part as well as an added double bass part which usually (but not always) doubles the second cello part an octave lower.

 Critical reception

 The recording of octet gained average-to-positive reviews.
 Jeremy Pound of BBC Music Magazine wrote: "Filmic, feisty, flamboyant and, admittedly, occasionally a little froth, Ichmouratov’s orchestral music is rarely dull.
 It benefits here from characterful performances."
 Carlos Maria Solare of The Strad wrote about Octet: "it is the most musically ambitious piece".
 Ateş Orga of ClassicalSource.com wrote: "The power of Ichmouratov's writing, his filmic way of giving G-minor a life and death born out of elegiac Tchaikovsky, Mahlerian Schubert, fin de siècle Vienna, the bleakness of wartime Shostakovich, urged me back to the original story.
 David Guttman of Gramophone summarizes much of its reception: "Here there is greater ability to think in paragraphs and a leaner style of melodic emoting, supplementing the usual Romantic Russians with elements recalling Korngold, Schoenberg and Strauss".